mycelium-ethereum/perpetual-pools-contracts/documentation/Mechanism of action.md

 3. The commit is deleted

 For burn commits:
-1. The amount of pair tokens committed are minted to the user's account (They were burned on commit)
+1. The number of pair tokens committed are minted to the user's account (They were burned on commit)
 2. The amount of pair tokens being refunded is subtracted from the shadow pool
 3. The commit is deleted